In order to become a Member of the MII a person must complete an MII accredited training course**

 All training programmes approved by the Mediators' Institute of Ireland are assessed against specific criteria based on the competencies required for the various levels of membership.
 Please note that while the following listed training programmes have been approved by the Mediators’ Institute of Ireland (The MII), the MII is not responsible for the administration or delivery of these programmes.
 Also, to become a member of the MII, participants must register directly with the MII within 1 year of the date of the assessment.

-Any person who is on an MII approved training programme is entitled to apply for Affiliation of the MII under the Trainee Affiliation scheme and any person who successfully completes an MII approved training programme is eligible to apply for MII Associate Affiliation (while waiting to complete the assessment) or Membership depending on the status of the programme.
+Any person who is on an MII approved training programme is entitled to apply for Affiliation of the MII under the Trainee Affiliation scheme and any person who successfully completes an MII approved training programme and assessment is eligible to apply for Membership status.

-Please note: Training Certificates are valid for 1 year from the date of the Assessment.
-After 1 year applicants must undertake a skills assessment for Membership
+Please note: Training Certificates are valid for 1 year from the date of the Assessment result.
+If more than 1 year has elapsed between the date of the assessment result and application for membership then applicants must retake and pass the MII skills assessment in order to apply for Membership.

 If you would like to apply to have your training programme approved, please refer to the MII Training Course Approval Process